-You will study with one of Australia leading providers for university preparation, which has an excellent reputation for delivering high quality education.
+You will study with one of Australia leading providers for

-"Sydney is a wonderful

-People from all over the

-world have made Sydney

-from overseas are made to
+"Sydney is a wonderful destination for international students.
+People from all over the world have made Sydney their home so students from overseas are made to feel most welcome.
 USPP is located very near

-to the city centre and major

-their home so students

-feel most welcome.

-destination for
+Chris Norton USPP Principal, Sydney